Artificial intelligence in legal tech – All the tools working together for you

 While it might seem like technology is here to take your job, it couldn’t be further from the truth.
 AI can handle the boring and tedious jobs that no one really enjoys doing, which frees you and your staff to do the real legal work that makes a difference.

-Legal Files Software has been incorporating artificial intelligence in legal tech for a while.
+Legal Files Software case management has been incorporating artificial intelligence in legal tech for a while.
 This can involve something as simple as our program remembering your last search, or it can be a little more complex.

 Using artificial intelligence in legal tech to refine processes